 Here’s the easy part.
 Charge what the buyer is willing to pay.
 It’s just like pricing anything else.
 You’re now thinking, “what an obvious yet useless answer.”
 I agree.

-Here’s the hard part.
-I don’t know.
-If you ask me what to price your new artificially intelligent, 4 legged robotic barking dog, I would give the same answer.
-I don’t know.
-I know the process, I don’t know the numbers.
-I don’t know the important attributes.
+Here’s the hard part – I don’t know.
+If you ask me what to price your new artificially intelligent, 4 legged robotic barking dog, I would give the same answer – I don’t know.
+I know the process, I don’t know the numbers and I don’t know the important attributes.
 (Well, I have some ideas, but I’m not an expert.).

 From a statistics perspective, my recommendation would be to get several potential investors to share what they think your valuation should be.
 Obviously, the more data points, the better.
 Graph those like you would a normal distribution curve.
 Unless you can capture a lot of data points, it’s very likely you can price higher than what your respondents told you.
 Then, look for the buyers who value your company the most.